zeffii/supa3/README.md

 So this supercollider stuff seems like an interesting language to learn, a bit like smalltalk but with syntax similar to C and groovy. there's a lot i don't know yet so i'll stop now and dig on.

+initially i will follow along with the book: http://www.mat.ucsb.edu/275/CottleSC3.pdf but won't place direct answers to exercises here. you will likely find derived routines and explorations from all over (youtube, vimeo, github..etc)

 enjoy these snippets and projects, as i hope i do.